So, you've applied, been accepted, assigned and now you get to see the ever anticipated ILP group list. Who is going to be in your group?

 How can I meet my ILP group?

 This one could be tricky to get everyone to -- especially if your group doesn't all live in the same area, but it's worth a shot.
-Often many ILP volunteers are from the Provo, Utah area (because that's where ILP is based) but you can always check to see if anyone else lives near you.
-Everyone loves food and it's something to bond over!
+Often many ILP volunteers are from the Provo, Utah area (because that's where ILP is based) but you can always check to see if anyone else lives near you and could meet up for lunch.

+Before you leave, all ILP volunteers are required to complete pre-departure training.
 While ILP has a few different training dates each semester, it would be a great idea to plan ahead with your group and all try to get to the SAME one.
-If you can all make it to the same one, that will give you two full days of getting to know each other while learning what you will be doing for the next few months of your life!
+If you can all make it to the same weekend, that will give you two full days of getting to know each other while learning what you will be doing for the next few months of your life.

 Nothing brings out people's personalities quite like a good game night.
-Invite them to your apartment (consider some of these decorating tips to impress them), get some pizzas and have fun!
+Invite them to your apartment to hang out and learn a bit more about each other before you pack up and live abroad together.

 If you can't meet up or Facetime, you can email out a fun questionnaire to break the ice for when you meet at the airport.
-You can get to know each other's likes and what you have in common!
-While it's not ideal, it'll at least give you an idea of each person's personality!
+You can get to know each other's likes and what you have in common.
+You may find that you instantly connect with a group member when you both find out you love the same TV show, or have already traveled to a couple of the same countries.

 Make a Facebook group

-I totally recommend this one (especially for you ILP head teachers) for multiple reasons.
+I totally recommend this option (especially for you ILP head teachers) for multiple reasons.

 - One -- you can add all the members of your group, so everyone knows who is who.